New Jersey & New York Personal Injury Attorneys

 Compensation Your Case May Include

 New Jersey law allows truck accident victims to pursue compensation for all damages resulting from a crash, including past and future medical expenses, lost wages and diminished earning capacity, pain and suffering, permanent disability or disfigurement, vehicle damage and other property losses, and wrongful death damages when a family member has been killed.
-We also pursue compensation for loss of consortium and the long-term financial costs of caregiving and home modification where injuries are permanent.

 How Jae Lee Law Investigates and Fights Your Case